basiliscos/dot-files/articles/rotor-v0.20.md

 is violation of
 [Single Responsibility Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle).
-With [sobjectizer](https://github.com/Stiffstream/sobjectizer) you can construct hierarchical finite state machines, which are tightly coupled with messaging, or you can use go-like channels for messaging.
+With [sobjectizer](https://github.com/Stiffstream/sobjectizer) you can construct hierarchical finite state machines, which are tightly integrated with messaging, or you can use go-like channels for messaging.
 So, it is still good framework if you need that features.